benchmarkstudios/barebones/README.md

 ## WordPress Support

-Compatible with WordPress 3.5 and below.
+Compatible with WordPress 3.2 and above.

 ## Browser Support